- Cash $1000

 AU$13,000 per year for childcare (based on 3 days per week)

-Further information about NSW government primary and high schools, fees and enrolment can be found through DEC International.
+Further information about NSW government primary and high schools, fees and enrolment can be found through DE International.

-Information about securing child care services in Australia, including centre locations, application process and fees can be found through the national government's MyChild.
+Find information about child care services in Australia, including centre locations, application process and fees through the national government's MyChild.